aragon/hack/docs/tutorial.md

 We simply say that the only one (*who*) that can perform increments and decrements (*what*) on our app (*where*) is the voting app.
 This is not done at compile time, it is done at run time.

 This works because of a concept called [*forwarders*](forwarding-intro.md).
-A forwarder is simply an app that can execute transactions on someones behalf, if the ACL permits it, and that app can have its own *arbitrary conditions* under which it wants to execute your transaction!
+A forwarder is simply an app that can execute transactions on someone's behalf, if the ACL permits it, and that app can have its own *arbitrary conditions* under which it wants to execute your transaction!
 In the example of the voting app, the voting app will only execute your transaction if the vote passes.
-Cool, right?

 It's really simple to use.
 Let's add our intents to our app: